chavarriahumberto7/toggableSideBarVueFontAwesome/README.md

 ![image](https://user-images.githubusercontent.com/72934134/204058773-93591927-b472-4b30-8ac9-b67d792f1487.png)

-#### How do up mange styles and colors?
+#### How do I setup custome colors and theme for the sidebar?

-No nned to worry, everthing is inside the component itself.
-To manage color themes just update the following variables under VSSidebar.vue file
+No need to worry, everthing is inside the component itself.
+To manage color themes just update the following variables under VSSidebar.vue file.

 ![image](https://user-images.githubusercontent.com/72934134/204058990-9dc3a755-d9fe-4437-a5d4-75203e9cbd92.png)